Newer-Team/NewerSMBW/README.md

 # NEWER Super Mario Bros.
 Wii
 ## Source Code Public Release

+## NOTE: This version is now deprecated and out-of-date.
+Please use the cw branch if you are able to.

 ### Preamble

 Well, here it is, the thing you've been awaiting for... years.
 Yep.